 1. Up the Nutrition Where I Can

 Instead of focusing on macronutrients to avoid, I look for ways to maximize the nutrient density of food where I can.
-Per calorie, foods that are nutrient dense have more nutrition such as fiber, vitamins and minerals etc. So I choose quality carbs, proteins, and fats more often than not.
-These are foods that do a better job of nourishing the body like whole grains, lean protein sources, and fats such as olive oil, nuts and fatty fish.
-And of course, I maximize plant foods where I can by including fruits, vegetables and beans/legumes.
+Per calorie, foods that are nutrient-dense have more nutrition such as fiber, vitamins, and minerals, etc. So I choose quality carbs, proteins, and fats more often than not.
+These are foods that do a better job of nourishing the body like whole grains, lean protein sources, and fats such as olive oil, nuts, and fatty fish.
+And of course, I maximize plant foods where I can by including fruits, vegetables, and beans/legumes.

 I experiment a lot and there is trial and error.
 For example, I tried making pasta sauce with a variety of vegetables.
-The taste and appearance wasn’t great so I decided to stick with tomatoes (but will sometimes throw a carrot in).
+The taste and appearance weren’t great so I decided to stick with tomatoes (but will sometimes throw a carrot in).
 I’ve found plain yogurt is an excellent replacement for mayo and sour cream.
-When I make a homemade honey mustard sauce, I simply use yogurt, honey and mustard — tastes great.
+When I make a homemade honey mustard sauce, I simply use yogurt, honey, and mustard — tastes great.
 And I add a bit of yogurt in my guacamole.
 I’ve been meaning to try this tomato soup recipe which uses cashews instead of cream.
 If it doesn’t taste good, I may consider using cream or try half cream and half cashews.

 But I can only up the nutrition to a certain point because taste and enjoyment also guide me.